About our advice on emissions budgets

 Our analysis includes assessing options to reduce greenhouse gas emissions in Aotearoa New Zealand, including adoption of low emissions technology and behaviour change.

-Though our analysis, we look to understand:
+Though our analysis, we identify:

 - the size of the emissions reductions possible